 The best MRT station for Gardens by the Bay is Bayfront on the blue and yellow lines.

-Eat your fill of Hawker Food
+Eat your Fill of Hawker Food

-Another one of the cheap things you absolutely must do in Singapore is go to one of the hawker centres and eat some of the tasty food just like the locals do.
 The best part is that normally you can get a meal for just a few dollars.
 Some of the local favourites are Hainanese chicken rice, char kway teow, and of course, chilli crab.

-One of the most popular hawker centres is the Maxwell Food Centre, not far from Chinatown, it contains the Tian Tian Hainanese Chicken Rice stand.
 This place is so popular that it is normal to see a line that goes around the corner and out the door, even when the rest of the hawker centre is almost deserted.
-But the line moves quickly, and I had the chicken rice twice on my last trip to Singapore as it is so good.

 The closest MRT station is Maxwell on the brown line.